 STS-8 mission orbital operations

-After a successful insertion of the Space Shuttle Challenger into a circular orbit at 296 kilometers (184 miles), the first scientific experiments began.
+After the successful insertion of the Space Shuttle Challenger into a circular orbit at 296 kilometers (184 miles), the first scientific experiments began.

 The major event of the second day (August 31, 1983) was the successful deployment of the INSAT-1B satellite, which took place at 07:48 UTC, with Challenger then maneuvering to avoid the firing of the booster motor forty minutes later.
 Other experimentation continued, though telemetry through TDRS was lost for around three hours, requiring manual intervention.